 Ride On LA's program serves approximately 250 riders each week at two ranches in Los Angeles and Ventura Counties.
-The program is nationally accredited by PATH International, and the teaching staff includes 8 certified instructors and 4 licensed therapists assisted by over 30 horses.
+The program is nationally accredited by PATH International, and the teaching staff includes 8 certified instructors and 9 licensed therapists assisted by over 30 horses.
 Ride On LA remains the only nationally accredited program in Ventura County and the only such program which brings a Physical Therapist to a ranch to use the horses' movement to improve specific medical conditions.
 About half of the riders have physical disabilities and half are intellectually disabled; many have multiple handicaps requiring extensive staff and volunteer support.
 About seventy-five percent of the riders are children.
-In its 28-year history, Ride On LA has given over 135,000 lessons and physical therapy treatments to children as young as 2 and adults over the age of 80.
+In its 29-year history, Ride On LA has given over 140,000 lessons and physical therapy treatments to children as young as 2 and adults over the age of 80.

-In 2021 Ride On LA operates three facilities: one 3-acre facility in Chatsworth which it owns, and two park sites in Newbury Park comprising 33 acres operated in partnership with the Conejo Recreation and Park District.
+In 2022 Ride On LA operates three facilities: one 3-acre facility in Chatsworth which it owns, and two park sites in Newbury Park comprising 33 acres operated in partnership with the Conejo Recreation and Park District.
 In March 2021 Ride On entered into a 40-year lease to operate the Rancho Potrero Community Equestrian Education Center which Ride On had been operating on an interim basis since August of 2019.
 RPCEC will provide equestrian programming which integrates services to the able-bodied and disabled communities in partnership with the CRPD, other nonprofits and educational institutions.
-Ride On's other facility in Newbury Park is now entering its 21st year of operation under a similar 40-year CRPD lease.
+Ride On LA's other facility in Newbury Park is now entering its 22nd year of operation under a similar 40-year CRPD lease.

-In August 2020, Ride On formed Rancho Potrero Trail Rides, LLC (RPTR) as a wholly-owned subsidiary.
+In August 2020, Ride On LA formed Rancho Potrero Trail Rides, LLC (RPTR) as a wholly-owned subsidiary.
 The intent of RPTR is to promote access to and awareness of open space for individuals of all abilities by providing trail rides on horseback in the open space adjoining RPTR.
-This operation meets one of the requirements of the lease between Ride On and the CRPD.
+This operation meets one of the requirements of the lease between Ride On LA and the CRPD.
 The purpose of forming a separate LLC is part of a strategy to segregate risk relating to trail rides from core Ride On LA operations.
-As part of an Operating Agreement, Ride On LA provided start-up equipment and funds to commence operation.
-RPTR repaid these start-up funds in the amount of \$66,346 over the course of 2021.
-As of December 31, 2021, RPTR recorded a net income of \$2,443.
+As of December 31, 2022, RPTR recorded a net income of \$34,429.

-During the year ended December 31, 2021, program operations of Ride On LA continued to recover from Covid-19 impacts.
-By year-end Ride On was operating at approximately 75% of pre-Covid service levels.
+During the year ended December 31, 2022, program operations of Ride On LA continued to recover from Covid-19 impacts.
+By year-end Ride On program operations exceeded pre-Covid service levels; however, lower levels of volunteerism continued to constrain growth.